matthewchung74/yhatpub/README.md

 from fastai.vision.all import *
 from yhat_params.yhat_tools import inference_test, FieldType, inference_predict
 ```
-Google drive does not allow direct downloads for files over 100MB, so you'll need to follow the snippet below to get the download url.
-This script places the model in a `model` folder.
+Google drive does not allow direct downloads for files over 100MB, so you'll need to follow the snippet below to get the download url. .

 ```bash
 #file copied from google drive